JackLawhorn/Heavens-Above-Gardens-Below/Posts/Psionics.md

 Psionic communication describes non-verbal communication through psionic means.
 The range and quality of transmission is limited only by the [[#psionic influence|influence]] of the [[Psion]], so this technique also enables immediate telecommunication.
 Psionic communication is simply the manifestation of an auditory hallucination, and a more powerful psion is able to limit the perception of the communication to intended targets.
 Though the use of auditory illusions are most common, more powerful psions can get messages across using the other senses.
 Psions can communicate via visual flashes quite effectively.

-One tool the [[Psionic College]] has kept for itself is its [[psionic telecommunication network]]: a hexagonal grid of towers constructed around [[Omphalos, the City of Gardens]] which drastically increases the range from which messages can be psionically transmitted.
+One tool the [[Psionics College]] has kept for itself is its [[psionic telecommunication network]]: a hexagonal grid of towers constructed around [[Omphalos, the City of Gardens]] which drastically increases the range from which messages can be psionically transmitted.

 #### Psionic attack